Sonia-96/MyStudyNotes/C++/C++Notes.md

 #### Double Delete

-Delete the same pointer for twice.
+Delete the same object for twice.
 If the compiler can't find this error, this may cause undefined bahavior while the program is running.
 (Very dangerous!!)

 > Your program could crash.
 Your data could be corrupted.
 The direct deposit of your next paycheck could instead take 5 million dollars out of your account.
 [What happens in a double delete?](https://stackoverflow.com/questions/9169774/what-happens-in-a-double-delete)